Beside the Mountain

 Almond flour: If you don’t have almond flour you can make your own almond meal and use that.
 All you need to do is blend about 1 cup of raw almonds in a high-power blender or coffee grinder until it turns into a sand-like texture.
 Then use 1 cup of almond meal instead of 1 cup of almond flour for this recipe.

-Almond Butter: You can replace almond butter with peanut butter, sun (sunflower seed) butter, or tahini (ground-up sesame seeds).
-These nut butters can be runnier than almond butter, add more almond flour as needed until you get a dough-like consistency.
+Almond Butter: To make your own almond butter with just almonds, use my recipe.
+You can replace almond butter with peanut butter, sun (sunflower seed) butter, or tahini (ground-up sesame seeds).
+These nut butters can be runnier than almond butter so you may need to add more almond flour until you get a dough-like consistency.

-Nut free: Replace 1 cup almond flour with 1 cup buckwheat flour (to make your own ground buckwheat groats in a high-power blender).
-Then use 1 cup of tahini or sun butter instead of 1 cup of almond butter.
+Nut free: Replace 1 cup almond flour with 1 cup buckwheat flour (to make your own buckwheat flour, ground buckwheat groats in a high-power blender).
+Then use 1 cup of tahini or pumpkin seed butter instead of 1 cup of almond butter.

 Keyword Chocolate, Energy, Gluten Free, Grain Free, High Protein, No Bake